 Table I PCB File Formats

-In the business of PCB manufacturing, you will often need to produce Gerber file format.
+In the business of PCB manufacturing, you will often need to produce a Gerber file format.
 Gerber file contains information regarding 2-D artwork that tells the manufacturer about the position of solder mask, copper, etc.

 Figure 2 demonstrates the options that you will encounter for producing Gerber files with DipTrace software.